-No. Only staff personnel with permission to open a cost account at UCT can act as PI on an approval form.
-Please see FAQ 25 below if the approval is for a fellowship to be held by a student/postdoctoral fellow at UCT.
+No. Only staff personnel with permission to open a fund (FM003) at UCT can act as PI on an approval form.
+Please see FAQ 26 below if the approval is for a fellowship to be held by a student/postdoctoral fellow at UCT.

 Yes.
 Student/fellow details should be included under the “Co-Investigators” section.
 A note indicating this arrangement should preferably be included in the “Additional comments from Applicant” box under the “Resourcing, Ethics & Biosafety” tab.
 The staff member takes responsibility for the accuracy of the application and approval form.

 Yes.
 The eRA system offers a “clone” option whereby information entered in an approval form can be transferred to a new form.
-Please ensure all relevant project information and documents are updated accordingly in a cloned form.
+The clone functionality is only available at specific steps of the approval workflow (as indicated below).

 Yes.
 This can be achieved in one of two ways.
 The primary means by which to check status is through your profile Dashboard where all approval forms that have passed the Budget Reviewer step will be listed under ‘Recently edited’ items.
 The form of interest can be opened and the ‘Status log’ for that form opened by selecting ‘Admin info’ (located above the ‘More’ tab).
 Within the ‘Status log’ you will find the detail of which step in the approval process your form is currently at.
 You will not be able to edit any of the information on the approval form once it has entered the approval sequence.
 Alternatively, all forms you have submitted for review and internal approval are listed under ‘Project Applications/Approval Requests’, located under ‘Award Management’ in the left side menu.
 Selecting ‘Project Applications/Approval Requests’ will link to a secondary dashboard with a list of all approval forms linked to your profile.
 To the bottom right of the information box for each of your approval forms is a status flag and associated message indicating which step in the approval process your form is currently at.